Catallena: Background

 The music video for "Catallena" was uploaded to Pledis Entertainment's YouTube channel on 12 March 2014, preceded by a 30-second teaser released on the same platform five days prior.
 The video was directed by the South Korean production company Digipedi, who had previously worked with several Korean artists, including Psy, IU and Epik High, among others.
 Arrici was credited as director of photography, while VIT served as the gaffer.
-The visual is comical and "bizarre," with it depicting Orange Caramel dressed like pieces of sushi.
+The visuals are comical and "bizarre," depicting Orange Caramel dressed like pieces of sushi.
 Discussing the inspiration behind the music video, Digipedi stated that they came up with the concept while eating sushi at a restaurant, thinking that they would like to try sushi with orange caramel.
 The duo further elaborated: "[...] we thought it would be original to connect the story of the mermaid to a story about sushi.
 Since K-pop idols are usually depicted as princesses, we thought reversing that portrayal would make for a fascinating concept."

 Synopsis and reception

 The music video opens with a close-up of each member, before switching to show them posing together.
 In the following scene, the group are seen dancing on a table, wearing polka-dot styled outfits against a pastel-coloured backdrop.
 The visual then cuts to depict the members in mermaid costumes, following them being packaged into pieces of sushi.
-As the clip progresses, they are enticed by a drag queen octopus character known as "Catallena", played by South Korean comedian Kim Daesung, who is famous for cross-dressing on his show "Gag Man".
-In addition to the character, the video features a cameo from fellow comedian Jeong Tae-ho.
-The visual ends with Orange Caramel coming to a restaurant, though they end up eating the sushi-forms of themselves while crying.
+As the clip progresses, they are enticed by a drag queen octopus character known as "Catallena", played by South Korean comedian Kim Daesung, who is famous for cross-dressing on the show Gag Concert.
+In addition to the character, the video features a cameo from fellow comedian Jeong Tae-ho, who had worked with Kim in the Gag Concert sketch "Madam Jeong".
+The video ends with Orange Caramel coming to a restaurant, where they end up eating the sushi forms of themselves while crying.

-Interrante opined that the clip was "playful" and "quirky," writing that the "brightly-colored, cool-costumed video [...] brings out the group's weird sense of humor perfectly."
+Scott Interrante opined that the clip was "playful" and "quirky," writing that the "brightly-colored, cool-costumed video [...] brings out the group's weird sense of humor perfectly."
 Glasby labelled the video as "the cleverest "trick," writing, "Not once did it ever seem ridiculous; rather, it shone like a beacon of intelligence, creativity, humour and empathy in a tumultuous year."
-The music video was an instant on YouTube, achieving over 1 million views in 24 hours.
+The music video was an instant hit on YouTube, achieving over 1 million views in 24 hours.
 Within five days, it had garnered over 2 million views.
-South Korean public broadcaster KBS banned the video from airing due to it portraying humans as sushi and under plastic wrapping, complaining that it "makes light of human life."
+South Korean public broadcaster KBS banned the video from airing due to it portraying humans as sushi and under plastic wrapping, complaining that it "makes light of human life".